Q23. What offices doth Christ execute as our Redeemer?

 “But from now on the Son of Man shall be seated at the right hand of the power of God” (Lk.
 22:69).

 Here is where different eschatologies can already be working on different threads of Christology.
-The Westminster West form of Two Kingdom Amillennialism of today divides the church’s stance toward the world by the two states of Christ, and that according to the two phases of his kingdom.
+They can also reveal that they are motivated by vastly different ethical visions.
+The Westminster West conception of “two kingdoms”—commonly referred to as Radical Two Kingdom (or R2K) theology—divides the church’s stance toward the world by the two states of Christ, and that according to the two phases of his kingdom.
 So in other words, the church follows the humiliation of Christ while the kingdom has been inaugurated, and only in the consummation of the kingdom do we in any sense follow the exaltation of Christ.
 There is a word used for when the church lifts its head too high to see above culture and speak down to it.
 That word is “triumphalism.”

-There are several problems with this; but one is that the two phases of the kingdom and the two states of Christ do not exactly match without overlapping with other concepts.
+There are several problems with this; but one is that the two phases of the kingdom and the two states of Christ do not exactly match without overlapping other concepts.
 If there were total symmetry, then Christ’s exaltation would await not the ascension, but the Second Coming.
-But that isn’t the case.
+But that is not the case.
 He is exalted at the ascension and so is exalted now.
 All parties agree to that fact.
-But then the present form of the Two Kingdom Amillennial view has to explain where they derive the notion that the church in no sense reigns and rules with Christ exalted in the present.
+But then this R2K view has to explain where they derive the notion that the church in no sense reigns and rules with Christ exalted in the present.
+Unfortunately, the brand of amillennialism that the past two generations of Reformed churches have had presented to them is motivated by the overall R2K ethic and so the most negative effect may be to turn many away from aspects of that humiliation of Christ that are perfectly orthodox and crucial to gospel witness.

-But if that’s one wrong way to think about the connection between the first state and the second state, is there nothing to emulate from Christ’s two states?
-Not at all.
+But if that represents one wrong way to think about the connection between the first state and the second state, is there nothing to emulate from Christ’s two states?
+That would be an hasty conclusion.
 For example, there is that prophetic order of how Jesus in his state of humiliation announced judgment and mercy, and how at the end of his exalted state, he executes judgment and mercy.
 Have you never wondered how to reconcile Jesus’ statements about having all judgment given to him (Jn.
 5:22, 27) and yet how he has not come into the world to judge it but to save it (Jn.
 3:17)?
 We can be assured there is no contradiction here.
 We understand this in light of these two estates.

 ____________